getodk/central-frontend/CONTRIBUTING.md

 ### Vue

-We use Vue.js along with Vue Router and Vuex.
+We use Vue.js along with Vue Router, Vuex, and Vue CLI.

 ### jQuery